-Being the adventurers that we are, we decided to take a road less traveled.
+Being the adventurers that we are, we decided to take a road less traveled – the Gokyo Ri trek.

 We spent three days in this isolated little village exploring the landscape while trying our best to keep warm.

 When we finally stumbled onto the peak of the mountain, we found ourselves surrounded by brightly colored Tibetan prayer flags flapping ferociously in the brisk and unforgiving wind.
 Tibetans believe that mountaintops are sacred places.
-As we trekked through Nepal, many mountain peaks and passes were adorned with strings of prayer flags – releasing the prayers written upon them every time the wind blew the flags away from stillness.
+On our Gokyo Ri trek, many mountain peaks and passes were adorned with strings of prayer flags – releasing the prayers written upon them every time the wind blew the flags away from stillness.